If anyone ever tells you that deciding your future career is easy, ignore them. It isn’t.

 One of the most rewarding parts of travel is meeting new people.
 If you can combine this with developing meaningful professional relationships, it makes traveling even more worthwhile.

 I’ve met people from all over the world, many of whom I call friends, who I now engage with professionally.
-Having a network of international connections has its perks not only when you need a couch to crash on, but also as you figure out your career when you return home and need to make a connection with a cool company or get an introduction to the person who might give you your next role.
+Having a network of international connections has its perks.
+Not only when you need a couch to crash on, but also as you figure out your career when you return home and need to make a connection with a cool company or get an introduction to the person who might give you your next role.

 I speak from experience.
 I moved to Dubai in February 2017.
 This move took me away from a high-powered Government role in investment and social policy in New Zealand.
-I am lucky that, at the age of 30, I got to take the time to think about what was really important to me in my career.
+I am lucky that, at the age of 30, I got to take the time to think about what was important to me in my career.

-Seize Opportunities to Develop Your Technical Skills
+6. You'll be Challenged to Seize Opportunities to Develop Your Technical Skills

-Being able to consider the thoughts, opinions, and experiences of a wide range of people is crucial when deciding a career path.
+Considering the thoughts, opinions, and experiences of a wide range of people is crucial when deciding a career path.
 While you will obviously have the final say on your future, hearing a wide range of perspectives is always a positive thing.

-Traveling will bring you into contact with people with far more diverse backgrounds than you could ever expect to come into contact with in your hometown, and everyone you meet will have a story to tell.
-Absorb these stories -- they will help you figure out not only what is important to others, but what is important to you, too.
+Traveling will bring you into contact with people with far more diverse backgrounds than you could ever expect to come into contact within your hometown, and everyone you meet will have a story to tell.
+Absorb these stories -- they will help you figure out not only what is important to others but what is important to you, too.